JudeAlquiza/twitter-sample-stream/README.md

 dotnet user-secrets set "EventHub:ConnectionString" "<Enter your event hub connection string here>"
 ```

-For security purposes, we store these information to secrets manager so that we don't include them in the source control.
+For security purposes, we store these information using secrets manager so that we don't include them in source control.

 ### Notes
 Twitter Stream Listener uses [tweetinvi](https://github.com/linvi/tweetinvi) to listen the sample stream API endpoint, and it also takes care of the rate limit handling.